saecki/zig-grep/paper/paper.typ

     }
 ```]

-And likewise the `catch` operator for error unions corresponds to the `orelse` operator of optionals.
+And likewise the `catch` operator for error unions corresponds to the `orelse` operator of optionals:
 #sourcecode[```zig
     const DEFAULT_PATH = "$HOME/.config/zig-grep";
     const path = readEnvPath() catch DEFAULT_PATH;